Skip to main content

 WebSocket channel

-Behind every Delphi WebRTC conversation runs a WebSocket channel between the client (browser/mobile) and the platform.
-It carries session control messages, tool-call requests, transcripts, and runtime updates — alongside the WebRTC media for voice calls.
+Behind every Delphi browser session runs a WebSocket channel between the client and the platform.
+It carries chat turns, session control messages, tool-call requests, transcripts, and runtime updates.
+For voice sessions, WebRTC media rides alongside the channel; for text sessions (mode: text), the channel is the entire transport — no SIP leg.

 If you use the client SDK, you never see this channel directly — the SDK opens it, parses it, and gives you a higher-level API.
 This page documents the concept so you know what's going on under the hood, and so you can debug when something doesn't add up.